Tommy Hayden: Biography

 Hayden married his longtime girlfriend Christie Brown in November 2007 in Owensboro, KY.

-Christie gave birth to Klaudia Rose Hayden on October 9, 2009 and Olivia July 17, 2003.
+Christie gave birth to Vera Claire Hayden on September 27, 2011, Klaudia Rose Hayden on October 6, 2009, and Olivia Mikaye Hayden July 17, 2003.

 Racing history

 He finished 6th in the 2006 AMA Superbike Championship.

 In 2004, he won the first ever championship in the AMA Supersport class.

 In 2001, at the Springfield TT, the Hayden brothers took the first three positions: Nicky Hayden placed first, Tommy placed second, and Roger Lee Hayden finished third.